It’s one thing to explain that molecules move faster when hot and slower when cold, but it’s another to visually see it happen.

 When observing the food coloring in the water, you will immediately notice that it behaves differently based on the temperature of the water.

-Even though the glasses of water look the same, the difference in the water temperate causes the molecules that make up the water to behave differently.
-Because molecules move faster when they are warmer and slower when they are colder, the molecules in the hot water are moving around faster than the molecules in the cold water.
+Even though the glasses of water look the same, the difference in the water temperature causes the molecules that make up the water to behave differently.
+Molecules that make up matter move faster when they are warmer because they have more thermal energy and slower when they are colder because they have less thermal energy.
+In this experiment, the molecules in the hot water are moving around much faster than the molecules in the cold water.

 When placed into water, food coloring will begin to mix with the water.
-The food coloring will mix the fastest in the hot water because the molecules are moving fast.
-The food coloring in the room temperate water will take longer to mix with the water because the molecules are moving more slowly.
-And the food coloring in the cold water will take a long time to mix with the water because the molecules are moving even slower.
+The food coloring will mix the fastest in the hot water because the molecules are moving fast due to their increased thermal energy.
+These fast-moving molecules are pushing the molecules of food coloring around as they move, causing the food coloring to spread faster.
+The food coloring in the room temperature water will take longer to mix with the water because the molecules are moving more slowly due to their decreased thermal energy.
+And the food coloring in the cold water will take a long time to mix with the water because the molecules are moving even slower due to a further decrease in thermal energy.

 More Science Fun